amorepooh/NCL/README.md

-## Selection of Test Sample to Increase CNN Test Efficiency based on Neuron Cluster
+## Selection of Test Sample to Improve CNN Test Efficiency based on Neuron Cluster

 ## Abstract